-DRAFT (08/31/23) scale retail establishments, and recreational facilities.
-Heavy Industrial HI Areas of industrial development that have a potential to produce the most intense objectionable accompanying effects.
-Permissible uses may be: light and heavy industrial uses including the processing, manufacturing and assembly of materials with associated storage as well as existing electric generation plants and expansions thereof.
+FLUM Intent Typical Uses Max Density Max Floor Area Ratio (FAR) Heavy Industrial HI Areas of industrial development that have a potential to produce the most intense objectionable accompanying effects.
+Heavy Industrial uses include the largest and most toxic sources of air pollutant they would not be compatible with residential uses and shall not be permitted in the Mixed-use categories in the Plan.
+Agricultural, rural scale neighborhood commercial uses, permissible uses: light and heavy industrial uses including the processing, manufacturing and assembly of materials with associated storage as well as existing electric generation plants and expansions.
 Typical uses include phosphate/nitrate fertilizer manufacturing (excluding phospho-gypsum stack systems), explosive storage and or manufacturing facility, biohazardous waste incinerator and bulk solvent chemical storage and or processing.
-N/A 0.75 FAR FAR's not to be applied to processing, storage and other uses characterized by outdoor storage.
+N/A; limited accessory residential (e.g. on-site security guard) 0.75 FAR FAR's not to be applied to processing, storage and other uses characterized by outdoor storage.
 Energy Industrial Park EIP Potentially suitable for energy industrial activities.
+Required site plan for rezoning.
 Industrial, manufacturing, and processing for the purpose of alternative renewable energy production.
-N/A 0.75 FAR Electrical Power Generating Facility EPGF Potentially suitable for the construction and operation of future electric power generating facilities consistent with the infrastructure needs of the population.
+N/A; Security/Care taking housing or lodging ancillary to research, energy and education.
+0.50 for Energy Uses and 0.75 FAR for industrial, research, manufacturing, institutional, warehousing and distribution.
+Ancillary retail/commercial and office not to exceed 0.25 FAR.
+Electrical Power Generating Facility EPGF Potentially suitable for the construction and operation of future electric power generating facilities consistent with the infrastructure needs of the population.
+Shall be approved through a planned unit development rezoning process.
 All new Electrical Power Generating Facilities, related uses and all uses allowed in the Agriculture/Rural 1/5 (A/R) land use classification.
-1 du/ 5 ga 0.5 FAR.
+1 du/ 5 ga 0.50 FAR.
 FAR's not to be applied to processing, storage and other uses characterized by outdoor storage.
-Public/Quasi-Public P/Q-P Public facilities, public structures or grounds, regional, district or community recreation uses or facilities and other private establishments generally available to the public are located.
+Public/Quasi- Public P/Q-P Public facilities, public structures or grounds, regional, district or community recreation uses or facilities and other private establishments generally available to the public are located.
 Major existing and programmed government-owned facilities, and other public uses.
+Quasi-public uses such as private establishments generally available to the public for use.
 N/A Intensities of future public uses shall be guided by the floor area ratios of surrounding plan categories, including those of adjacent jurisdictions, to ensure compatibility with surrounding development.
 Environmentally Sensitive Area E Lands which may be environmentally sensitive.
-Conservation N/A N/A Natural Preservation N Public or privately owned lands of significant environmental importance set aside primarily for conservation purposes.
-Open space or passive nature parks N/A N/A
+Conservation N/A N/A